 I use to play football and soccer.
 I still like them but don’t watch them much.
 Of course, I enjoyed the sports my children participated in: soccer and cross country running.
 I enjoy watching Olympic gymnastics.
 Although I like competitive sports, I just don’t make them a priority in life.

 I find I listen to classical music when I am doing something else of an intellectual nature, but want back ground music.
 I listen to 1980s pop music for exercise and up-beat work activities.
 I like a wide variety.
 However, heavy metal and rap music don’t interest me.
 If I was asked to choose music I would like to have as my personal theme music, a song that would announce my arrival at an event, and help define my character what would it be?
 I think my “fun” pick would be “I Love to Laugh” from Walt Disney’s Mary Poppins movie 1964.
 I think my “idealistic”, personal -theme music would be the theme song from Superman the Movie 1978.
 The persona of the super hero known as Superman has undergone some less than positive changes over the years.
 But the original Superman stood for all that was positive and good in the human character, and this music gives that lofty feeling.
 It would be a bit ostentatious to actual have it play as a personal theme song, but it is more an ideal to strive for.
 My “sophisticated” side would be “An American Symphony” from the sound track of Mr. Holland’s Opus 1995.
 “Believe It Or Not” from the 1970s television show Greatest American Hero is fun.
 And Yanni’s “Santorini”.
 This is a nontraditional instrumental piece.
 My “cool” pick would be Axel F by Harold Faltermeyer 1984.
 This song is associated with a movie called Beverly Hills Cop.
 I have never seen the movie, it is rated R. But I like the music it IS COOL.
 My “spiritual” side would be HMMMM…NEED TO THINK ABOUT THIS ONE.
 There are so many I like.
 I’ll Go Where You Want Me to Go… You can make the pathway bright… Have I Done Any Good… My “romantic” side would be “Hello” by Lionel Richie 1983.
 As an assignment in English class my freshman year of high school I did a time capsule.
 I put the lyrics to this song in it.
-Brave////Believe It Or Not////Santorini
+While typing this paragraph I decided to create a separate chapter for my life’s sound track.
+It will include some music that has made an impression on me during these first 50 years of life.

 In my teen years the science fiction genre seemed to capture my attention the most.
 As an adult I have found that a fiction book must be very intricately written with a considerable amount of real-to-life research included to make the story plausible.
 For example, I enjoy several of John Grisham’s books.
 Non-fiction, biographical and autobiographical works hold my attention the best.
 However, I find that it is not the chronological type story I enjoy.
 Of course, there needs to be some background and historical context information, but I like those that focus on a particular aspect or event associated with the person’s life verses one that starts at parents or grand parents and catalogs that person’s life to the time they die.
 Here are some of those books: